pods-framework/pods/readme.txt

 == Description ==

 Create more than just blog posts and pages.
 Add new content types with only the fields you need.
 Customize exactly how each content type's list and detail pages appear.
-Automatic pagination, filtering, public forms and more are possible with the Pods CMS plugin.
+Automatic pagination, filtering, public forms, access control and more are possible with the Pods CMS plugin.

 Visit the [Pods homepage](http://pods.uproot.us)